Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Daily Logs/_Misc Tasks.md

 - [ ] Make ARX Foundation channel
 	- [ ] Intro video: [[Introducing The ARX Foundation]]
 - [ ] Finish [[AI and Learning Rebuttal]]
+- [ ] Make a bluesky acc for HA - https://bsky.app/
 - [ ] Filter GPT Chats for note separation possibilities (what needs to be its own note?) - going to be an ongoing effort...
 	- [ ] Go through and fix all mermaid chart errors lmao
 	- [ ] Move answered questions into folder